tomjoht/tomjoht.github.io/_posts/2022/8/2022-08-16-advice-early-in-career.md

 Beyond rejuvenating your career with added interest, specialization also makes you more marketable.
 By itself, writing is often [seen as a commodity](/2018/08/09/writing-no-longer-a-skill/).
 Career experts like Jack Molisani, who runs Lavacon and a tech comm staffing agency, recommend [making your job title a hybrid](/2007/05/19/stc-conference-jack-molisani-on-trends-in-technical-communication/) (for example, a tech writer / usability expert, a tech writer / content management expert) to be much more attractive to employers.

-But besides the career benefits of specialization, it just makes the job much more interesting.
+But besides the career benefits of specialization, it just makes the tech comm career more engaging.
 About 10 years ago, I found that I actually liked working with API documentation and developer portals.
 I discovered that the realm of developer docs (where APIs and dev portals abound) was a rich, unexplored landscape that led me to develop an entire course on the topic: [API documentation](/learnapidoc/).
+This focus rejuvenated my career.

 ### 5. Use writing to influence stakeholders